 Throughout the movie, she goes through a lot of incarnations of what she thinks Mal is, and doesn’t really find herself until the end.

 That was a weird experience for me as an actress, to feel like I knew the character really well, and then to lose her as she’s losing herself, and then to find her as she finds herself.”

 In the original novel, Isle of the Lost, Mal is introduced as the daughter of Maleficent, the worst of the villains.
-In the original movie, we witness Mal changing as she experiences new things.
+We witness Mal changing as she experiences new things in the original movie.